 Save and Invest

-Recommendations from family members or people you trust are helpful in locating an investment advisor.
+Recommendations from family members or people you trust are helpful in locating an investment advisor or financial planner.
 Make sure the broker/advisor is registered with the State Department of Financial Institutions and the investment is also registered.
+Resources such as the Certified Financial Planner Board of Standards and Financial Planning Association of Wisconsin can help you find a professional.
 Get all of the information that you can before you give anyone your money.

 Our homes have traditionally been one of our greatest assets.
 Purchase your home with your eyes wide open.
-See the Homeownership page for more information.
+See our Buying & Keeping A Home page for more information.

 Small Business Ownership